 Tutorials and Study Strategy Sessions

 The Palmer Academic Student Success (PASS) program is a free study strategy service available to all DC students on the Main, West and Florida Campuses.
-On the main campus in Davenport, Iowa, there is also limited tutorial support available for Undergraduate courses.
 We understand that the life of a Palmer student is fast-paced and often challenging.
 PASS study leaders are successful upper trimester students who have the skills, ability and desire to facilitate the learning and academic successes of their peers.

 Lecture and Lab Study Strategy Sessions

 On a weekly basis, PASS offers peer tutoring in the form of lecture and lab study strategy sessions.
-Reviewing important course material, offering mock exams and quiz questions are examples of how the study leaders help you prepare for testing situations.
+Reviewing important course material, offering mock exams and quiz questions are examples of how peer tutors help you prepare for testing situations.

 PASS Study Strategy Schedule (Main Campus)